 TECTA provides scholarships and loaned books for students to take four early childhood education courses that fulfill the training requirement.
 The four courses are:

-TECTA also provides the candidate with Professional Resource File support, on-site Advisor Observations, the CDA Application Packet and a $325 application scholarship.
+TECTA also provides the candidate with a CDA Manual, Professional Portfolio support, Assignment of a Professional Development Specialist, Application assistance and a $425 application scholarship.

 The Council for Professional Recognition is the grantor of the CDA Credential.
 TECTA assists students in the process of attaining their credential through tuition assistance, mentor and advisor support.